The king lists of Manetho

 The king-lists were inscribed on the walls of a sacred room, making offerings to celebrated ancestors.
 The purpose of these lists was not to make a necessarily accurate chronological list of historical kings but to celebrate revered ancestors for religious or political reasons.
 Seti I deliberately excluded Akhenaten, Tutankhamun, and Hatshepsut on his king-list at Abydos as their reigns were considered illegitimate and had to be erased from memory.

 Manetho could not have based his history on the inscriptions of Abydos or Karnak canons alone, as they differ from one another, only contain the names of carefully selected kings, and therefore cannot be accurate chronological records.
-His source was most likely something similar to the Turin king list, with detailed accounts from the time of the Gods, all the way up to the third century BC.
+His source was most likely something similar to the Turin King List, with detailed accounts from the time of the Gods, all the way up to the third century BC.
 No matter how brief or long they reigned, nor how well-liked or despised they were, all kings who once held that position would be included.
 With such a large administration, it is very likely that even the most ephemeral kings left at least some records for a dedicated scholar to find, even long after their demise, and as a priest Manetho would probably have had access to virtually all written records in Egypt.

 Manetho probably also had sources unknown to us, but the transcribed names were not chosen consistently from the same name type.
 It remains unknown why this occurred, but it is plausible that the original document contained more than one name for each king, leading to confusion for non-native epitomist who lacked comprehension of this fact.
 In some cases, a transcription is possible, in other, consonants switched places for unknown reasons, maybe due to transcription errors by the epitomists.